jodyphelan/tbdb/README.md

  - Multiple users/developers can contribute towards the library.

 **tl;dr** - Hosting it here makes it easier to update the library.

+## Want to contribute?

+If you think a mutation should be removed or added please raise and issue [here](https://github.com/jodyphelan/tbdb/issues).
+If you want to help curate the library, leave a comment [here](https://github.com/jodyphelan/tbdb/issues/4).

 ## How does it work?